CliMA/LESbrary.jl/README.md

 julia> Pkg.add("https://github.com/CliMA/LESbrary.jl.git")
 ```

+at the REPL.
-To add the `LESbrary` package to your julia environment.
-This will allow you to write `using LESbrary` in your scripts (and thereby run the scripts in `examples/`.
+This will allow you to write `using LESbrary` in your scripts (and thereby run the scripts in `/examples`).

 ## Python conda environment